 Today, the vast majority of businesses rely on contracts to fulfill their day-to-day operations.
 When you sign a contract with another business or individual, you expect them to perform their end of the bargain or agreement.
-When a party fails to fulfill their end of the bargain or breaches the agreement, your business can quickly run into financial trouble, potentially losing a significant amount of profit, time and resources.
+When a party fails to fulfill their end of the bargain or breaches the agreement, your business can quickly run into financial trouble, potentially losing a significant amount of profit, time, and resources.
 Similarly, if your business breaches a contract, your operations remain vulnerable to legal action.
 Either scenario is less than ideal and potentially costly.
-It is for these reasons that it’s important to speak with an experienced Maryland commercial litigation lawyer from Brown Kiely LLP as soon as you suspect that another party is in breach or that you’re in a position where you’re likely to breach a contract.
+This is why it’s important to speak with an experienced Maryland commercial litigation lawyer from Brown Kiely, LLP as soon as you suspect that another party is in breach or that you’re in a position where you’re likely to breach a contract.
 In either scenario, there are legal options you can choose from to better protect your company’s interests and preserve your rights.

 Contract breaches can occur in a variety of scenarios beyond a party failing to fulfill their end of the bargain.
-Sometimes, the dispute occurs due to differing interpretations of the terms of the contract or unexpected circumstances.
-It is important to remember that if a breach occurs, you need to act quickly to preserve your rights.
-If you or your business entered into a contract with another party that failed to fulfill their end of the agreement or your company is in danger of breaching a contract, please don’t hesitate to speak with an experienced Maryland commercial litigation lawyer today.
-You only have so long to act before your legal options will become compromised by filing date limitations and other factors.
+Sometimes the dispute occurs due to differing interpretations of the terms of the contract or unexpected circumstances.
+It is important to remember that, if a breach occurs, you need to act quickly to preserve your rights.
+If you or your business entered into a contract with a party that failed to fulfill their end of the agreement or your company is in danger of breaching a contract, do not hesitate to speak with an experienced Maryland commercial litigation lawyer today.
+You may only have a limited time to act before your legal options become compromised by filing date limitations and/or other factors.
 Don’t wait; seek legal guidance today.

 Breach of Contract Case

-A contract is valid when each party makes a promise, and usually, one party receives a benefit while the other receives a detriment.
-In order for the contract to be enforceable, you need to establish three main elements, which are offer, acceptance, and consideration.
+In order for a contract to be enforceable, three main elements must be established: offer, acceptance, and consideration.
 Your Maryland commercial litigation lawyer can explain whether your case may be affected by enforceability issues.
 Similarly, our experienced legal team can help you determine whether a breach action is possible/appropriate in your case.

-In order to prevail in a breach of contract case, the party who has been harmed will essentially need to prove:
+In order to prevail in a breach of contract case, the party who has been harmed will essentially need to prove that:

-- That an enforceable contract existed (written or oral);
+- An enforceable contract existed (written or oral);

-- That one party suffered damages or losses as a result of the breach.
+- A party suffered damages or losses as a result of the breach.

 Types of Breaches

 Generally, a breach arises when either of the parties breaks a contractual promise.
 However, not every breach permits recovery in a court of law.
-Only when the breach diminishes value from you, the non-breaching party, can a lawsuit be brought.
+Only when the breach diminishes value from the non-breaching party can a lawsuit be brought.

 There are four common types of breaches that occur in contract disputes:

-- First, a material breach occurs when the defendant fails to perform its duties under the contract
+- First, a material breach occurs when a party fails to perform its duties under the contract

-- Second, a fundamental breach occurs when the defendant does not follow through with the underlying basis of the contract
+- Second, a fundamental breach occurs when a party does not follow through with the underlying basis of the contract

-- Third, an anticipatory breach occurs when the defendant clearly informs the other party that it is not going to perform their duties under the contract
+- Third, an anticipatory breach occurs when one party clearly informs the other party that it is not going to perform its duties under the contract

-- Fourth, minor breaches occur when the defendant commits errors while performing its duty under the contract, but generally completes performance
+- Fourth, minor breaches occur when one party commits errors while performing its duty under the contract, but generally completes performance

-An award of damages under contract law is meant to compensate the aggrieved party, for all the detriment suffered as a result of the defendant’s breach.
-These damages are usually the amount of money based on the terms of the contract, plus interest.
+An award of damages under contract law is meant to compensate the aggrieved party for all the detriment suffered as a result of the other party’s breach.
+These damages are usually an amount of money based on the terms of the contract, plus interest.
 In certain cases, additional damages may be available for recovery.

 Seeking Legal Guidance